Grand theft auto in Wisconsin: Is it a crime?

 Bass v.
 State, 29 Wis.2d 201, 138 N.W.2d 154 (1965) provides an example of this situation.
 The victim in this case left his vehicle at a mechanic overnight.
 An employee of the mechanic drove the vehicle to a friend’s house that night.
 Police arrested the employee on his way to his friend’s.
 And then, prosecutors obviously charged him.
 The Supreme Court of Wisconsin held that the leaving of the car at the station overnight did not constitute implied consent to use the car.
 When Bass drove the car for his own purposes it wasn’t connected with the purposes the owner had left the vehicle overnight.
 He committed the offense of operating without the owner’s consent.

 Additionally, State v.
 Robbins, 43 Wis.2d 478, 168 N.W.
 544 (1969) dealt with a similar issue.
 Firstly, the defendant’s uncle took a vehicle from an auto dealer.
 Eventually, police arrested the suspect for driving the vehicle.
 The court stated that “the statutory language ‘intentionally takes and drives any vehicle without the consent of the owner’ does not require that the driver of the stolen vehicle be the person who actually took the vehicle from the rightful owner.”

-Contact Meyer Van Severen, S.C. for top criminal defense
+Contact Van Severen Law Office for top criminal defense

-The criminal defense attorneys at Meyer Van Severen, S.C. are certainly skilled advocates of individuals facing criminal charges.
+The criminal defense attorneys at Van Severen Law Office are certainly skilled advocates of individuals facing criminal charges.
 And although grand theft auto is not a crime in Wisconsin, taking and driving without owner’s consent it.
 Call us today if you’re facing criminal charges.
 We answer phones 24/7 at (414) 270-0202.